-The Fellowship Examination includes written questions, long and short case clinical examinations, vivas in surgical anatomy, applied anatomy, operative surgery and pathology.

-SET PRS Trainees can present for the Fellowship Examination in SET 5.
-Trainees who are SET 4.2 in Rotation 1 can apply to present for the May Fellowship Examination.
-Trainees may be considered for the Fellowship Examination based on their performance at the end of SET 4.

-Trainees are to have a satisfactory PPA immediately prior to final sign-off to sit their exam.

-The Board is responsible for determining whether a Trainee has met all training requirements, listed in Section 4 of these Regulations, to sit the examination.
-Applications to present for the Fellowship Examination are confirmed by the Board at the February and November Board meetings.
+- i.
+The Fellowship Examination includes written questions, long and short case clinical examinations, vivas in surgical anatomy, applied anatomy, operative surgery and pathology. - ii.
+Trainees can present for the Fellowship Examination in their SET 5 year and will be approved for the Fellowship Examination based on their performance at the end of SET 4. - iii.
+In exceptional circumstances, Trainees may be approved to present for the Fellowship Examination in the last six months of the SET 4 year. - iv.
+Trainees are required to have a satisfactory PPA for the rotation immediately prior to approval to sit their exam. - v.
+The NZBPRS is responsible for determining whether a Trainee has met all training requirements, listed in Section 4 of these Regulations, to sit the examination.
+Applications to present for the Fellowship Examination are confirmed by the NZBPRS at the February and November NZBPRS meetings.